1871fotc/1871fotc.github.io/docs/headstones/demolished-toowong-headstones.md

 The table below lists the headstones that were demolished where there is an "Unsightly/Dangerous Grave report".

-Friends of Toowong Cemetery have counted 1039 grave sites that were marked for removal - most were removed.
+Friends of Toowong Cemetery have counted 1039 grave sites that were marked for removal - most were removed but their grave report is lost.

 <!--
 Search the table below to find who you're looking for.